BiaPyX/BiaPy-doc/source/get_started/installation.rst

           >>> True

-The next step consists in `select the specific workflow <select_workflow.html>`_ that aligns with your intended use.
+The next step consists in `selecting the specific workflow <select_workflow.html>`_ that aligns with your intended use.